 Queenstown is the adventure capital of New Zealand, and perhaps the whole world.
 You can do tons of crazy things here from bungee jumping to sky diving, though you’ll have to fork over a good amount of cash to do it.
 It’s also a magnet for backpackers, and just gives off an overall fun vibe.
 The town is nicely snuggled between mountains and Lake Wakatipu.
-Definitely carve out a few days to explore the city, and make sure to prepare yourself for some adventure.
+The downtown itself sports lots of cool restaurants, pubs and shops.
+Queenstown is also a starting point to get to Milford Sound, which is a must see if you’re in the area.
+Definitely carve out a few days to explore the city, and make sure to prepare yourself for some adventure!

 How to Get There

 We decided to be crazy people and make the trip from Greymouth to Queenstown in one day.
 It’s a 8-9 hour drive, but you need to stop multiple times along the way to see the Franz Joseph and Fox Glaciers, and to take your mandatory beautiful New Zealand scenic photos.
 There’s a nice walk at Lake Matheson as well that gives a spectacular view of Mt.
 Cook on a calm cloudless day.
 The Haast Rapids and Fantail Falls are worth a stop, as are the Aspiring Mountains, Lake Hawea and Lake Wanaka which are all along that route.
 The full day took us about 13 hours with all the stops, but we were greeted by an amazing sunset entering Queenstown which made it all worth it.
 We recommend you break up this drive and really give yourself the time to enjoy the sights.
 Stay tuned for a post on our marathon drive down The Great Coast Road